-Fish Creek Campground: 14 sites, available water; Horse Campground: 15 sites, water trough; and Rattlesnake Campground: 11 sites.
-Campgrounds are primitive (Class C) and are provided with vault toilets, picnic tables, grills and parking spurs.
+Fish Creek Campground: 14 sites, available water; Horse Campground: 15 sites, water trough; and Rattlesnake Campground: 9 sites.
+Campgrounds are primitive (Class C) and are provided with vault toilets, picnic tables, grills, and parking spurs.
 Rattlesnake and the Horse campground have no drinking water, but this can be obtained at the Forest Office or Fish Creek Campground.

 Hiking is available on the forest access trails and bridle trails throughout the forest property.
 Hikers and horseback riders are advised to wear hunter orange or other bright clothing while on trails during hunting season.

-- Bridle Loop-10 miles from Horse Campground to Rattlesnake Campground and back.
+Start this scenic route from the Horse Campground and ride to the Rattlesnake Campground area and back.

 Mountain Bike Trails